tsda-ltda/nemesys/api-manager/internal/team/readme.md

 ## Get team

-Get a team by id or ident.
+Get a team by id.

 ### Details